-Despite the great success, recent FCN based semantic segmentation methods for remote sensing images still rely on training with a large number of manually annotated data.
+Despite the great success, recent FCN-based semantic segmentation methods for remote sensing images still rely on training with a large number of manually annotated data.
 Although there are some annotated datasets available, most of remote sensing data from the Internet are not labeled that adapts to semantic segmentation task.
 These unlabeled data have no effect on improving the semantic segmentation of remote sensing images.
-The purpose of this paper is to design an effective pre-training method with unlabeled data to improve the effect of remote sensing semantic segmentation.
+The purpose of this article is to design an effective pretraining method with unlabeled data to improve the effect of remote sensing semantic segmentation.

-The most commonly used pre-training paradigm is ImageNet [13] pre-training.
-However, it is time-consuming and laborious to construct such a large-scale remote sensing dataset like ImageNet to pre-train networks as the annotation of remote sensing data may rely heavily on professional domain knowledge.
-In addition, considering that remote sensing images are increasingly showing the characteristics of multi-sources and multi-resolutions, even if there is a large-scale remote sensing dataset, it can not meet the requirements of downstream tasks for all remote sensing images obtained from various satellites.
+The most commonly used pretraining paradigm is ImageNet [13] pretraining.
+However, it is time-consuming and laborious to construct such a large-scale remote sensing dataset like ImageNet to pretrain networks as the annotation of remote sensing data may rely heavily on professional domain knowledge.
+In addition, considering that remote sensing images are increasingly showing the characteristics of multisources and multiresolutions, even if there is a large-scale remote sensing dataset, it cannot meet the requirements of downstream tasks for all remote sensing images obtained from various satellites.

-Self-supervised representation learning is the other recently emerged research topic that learns effective visual representations of images by taking advantage of selfsupervised learning ideas [14-16].
+Self-supervised representation learning is the other recently emerged research topic that learns effective visual representations of images by taking advantage of self-supervised learning ideas [14]-[16].
 It is an elegant subset of unsupervised learning, which can obtain supervision information from data itself during training.
 Therefore, it does not need any labeled data for training and can possibly learn from any scale of unlabeled data.
 In self-supervised representation learning, a set of pretext tasks are usually designed to explore the relationships between image patches or image transformations.
 Through the pretext tasks, the networks can be trained with unlabeled data and a pretraining model can be obtained.
 Then the downstream tasks such as semantic segmentation can be fine-tuned on this pretraining model to obtain better results.
-According to the type of supervision acquired, the pretext tasks in previous selfsupervised representation learning methods can be divided into three categories: 1) image level pretext tasks [17-35], 2) patch level pretext tasks [36-40], and 3) pixel level pretext tasks [41-47].
+According to the type of supervision acquired, the pretext tasks in previous self-supervised representation learning methods can be divided into three categories: 1) Image level pretext tasks [17]-[35], 2) patch level pretext tasks [36]-[40], and 3) pixel level pretext tasks [41]-[47].
 However, remote sensing images have random viewing angle and no specific salient area but more complex hierarchical structure and more abundant background information.
-The above self-supervised methods designed for natural images do not consider the characteristics of remote sensing images and may not work properly.
+The above selfsupervised methods designed for natural images do not consider the characteristics of remote sensing images and may not work properly.